 Eye experts advise parents of premature babies to seek an eye examination before leaving hospital to help avoid blinding condition

-5 April 2016 (Dubai, United Arab Emirates): The recent paediatricsymposium (for more than 70 eye specialists from across the GCC) organised and hosted in Dubai by Moorfields Eye Hospital Dubai (Moorfields), identified premature babies as a special concern, because of their particular vulnerability to retinopathy of prematurity (ROP).
+29 May 2016 (Dubai, United Arab Emirates): Moorfields Eye Hospital Dubai, the first overseas branch of the world-renowned Moorfields Eye Hospital in London, has identified premature babies as a special concern in the region when it comes to vision problems, because of their particular vulnerability to retinopathy of prematurity (ROP).
 ROP is a potentially blinding condition that affects premature babies and is one of the most common causes of visual loss in childhood.

-As more premature babies are born in the region, due to the rising standards of neonatal care, more babies are at risk of ROP.
-The Moorfields symposium called for early screening with an eye examination for all premature babies to detect the condition, before leaving hospital.
-Recent reports suggest that the prevalence of preterm births at public hospitals in Dubai is roughly 15 to 20 per cent of all deliveries.
+With the Middle East’s rising population and the rising standards of neonatal care, an increasing number of babies are at risk of ROP.
+In the region, Moorfields Dubai conducted an international medical symposium on ROP and called for early screening with an eye examination for all premature babies to detect the condition, before leaving hospital.